 Walker, who graduated this spring from Hollins with a degree in English, was recognized for her essay, “A Small Seed of Fate Carried Inside Me.”

 “As politics continue to make women’s reproductive rights a national conversation, Rachael Walker’s ‘A Small Seed of Fate Carried Inside Me’ reminds us of the personal, often fraught relationships women have to their bodies,” said Renee K. Nicholson, assistant professor of multi and interdisciplinary studies at West Virginia University and a judge in the contest.
 “As it explores the terrain that is women’s bodies, it complicates it by simultaneously addressing what it means to be of mixed ethnicity.
 Gently threading these ideas through sections, Walker takes us through familial relationships as well as the journey to better understand the self.”

 Walker will receive a $150 cash prize.
-A reading of her winning essay will take place at ECU on a date and time to be determined.
+A reading of her winning essay will take place at ECU on Wednesday, November 14 at 3:30 p.m.